Havelock Constituency

 Havelock Constituency was a constituency in Singapore.
 It used to exist from 1955 to 1984.

 History

 In 1963, Loh Miaw Gong was elected as assemblyman for the Legislative Assembly of Singapore.
 However she was arrested under the Internal Security Act before she can assume her seat.

 In 1967, Loh resigned her seat, along with four other Barisan Sosialis MP.
 A by-election was called in 1967 to fill in the seat.

 In 1984, Havelock was merged with nearby constituencies, Telok Ayer and Kreta Ayer Constituencies.

+Hon died of a heart attack on 14 October 1983 while still in office as Finance Minister and MP for the constituency.
+No by-election was called.